 Passenger air and ferry travel

-International flights have resumed as of May 10.
-Gradually more flights and destinations are being approved.
+International flights have resumed and gradually more destinations are serviced.

 Transport links between Sweden and Lithuania